Penis Burning: 8 Causes & How to Treat It

 Although the burning sensation is usually associated with the urge to urinate, some men may also experience a constant burning sensation in the penis, particularly in the urethra.
 Complete our online UTI symptoms quiz to assess your risk for an infection.

-What to do: A UTI needs to be treated with an antibiotic and therefore you should consult your family doctor or urologist if you suspect a UTI.
+How to treat: A UTI needs to be treated with an antibiotic and therefore you should consult your family doctor or urologist if you suspect a UTI.
 Other considerations, like adequate hydration and hygiene, will also help with treatment and prevention of a UTI.
 Read more about other home remedies for UTI that you can use to complement your doctor’s medical treatment.

 7. Eczema or psoriasis